CHrlS98/CHrlS98/README.md

 ### Hi there 👋

 I'm Charles Poirier.
-I am a M.Sc. candidate in computer sciences, working on diffusion magnetic resonance imaging.
+I am a Ph.D. candidate in computer sciences, working on diffusion magnetic resonance imaging.

 My fields of interest are:
 - Image processing :camera: